Introduction to Ecotherapy

 Practical Exercise 2

-Try one of the nature connection exercises from Part 1 and journal your results.
+Try one of the nature connection exercises from Module 2, Part 1 and journal your results.
 What are you most attracted to, when it comes to connecting with nature – soil or trees, rivers or ocean, mountains or sky, fire or clifftops?
 Start to take note of your natural inclinations, including about the kinds of exercises you feel more drawn to – quiet, contemplative ones, or ecstatic dance?
 Mindful walking or creating ritual?
 All of this information will help you build your own ecotherapy profile.

 Supervision / Getting in Touch